Jordan-Burgess/Spiel-Blog-App/README.md

 - User will be able to create a blog post as well as edit their posts.
 - User will be able to delete any posts that belongs to the user.

+In addition, users will be able to comment and like any posts that they read.

 # Dependencies
 dotenv, mongoose, bcrypt, express, node